withastro/astro/.changeset/spicy-tips-dream.md

 'astro': major
 ---

-**Breaking Change**: client assets are built to an `_astro` directory rather than the previous `assets` directory.
-This setting can now be controlled by the new `build` configuration option named `assets`.
+**Breaking Change**: client assets are built to an `_astro` directory in the build output directory.
+Previously these were built to various locations, including `assets/`, `chunks/` and the root of build output.

-This should simplify configuring immutable caching with your adapter provider as all files are now in the same `_astro` directory.
+You can control this location with the new `build` configuration option named `assets`.